 When’s the best time to buy it?

-Ideally, as soon as you get a mortgage.
-Especially if you have financial dependents who could be left liable for the debt if you die.
-Also, don’t forget: the younger and healthier you are, the cheaper life insurance is.
+It's worth bearing in mind that the younger and healthier you are, the cheaper life insurance is.
 This is because you pose less of a risk to the insurer in terms of having to pay the policy out.

 - If you die with an outstanding mortgage, your loved ones could be left liable for the debt and your home could be repossessed